mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 them again and again.
 Enemies can be stationary but should have a long enough reach to affect the Travellers.
 Totalitarian governments, evil conspiracies or interstellar corporations all make great Enemies.

-Erik’s Rival is Manfred Greel, a notorious corsair and thief.
+Erik's Rival is Manfred Greel, a notorious corsair and thief.
 Greel has a grudge against Erik and takes great pleasure in tormenting or sabotaging anything Erik does.
 Greel has come to enjoy their little contests, however, and greatly prefers to humiliate and provoke Erik instead of trying to kill him.

 Patrons: These people supply the Travellers with work and adventure, and are covered in greater detail later in this chapter.